-5.3.1 Joint programmes narrative reports
+5.3.1 Joint programmes narrative reports (annual and final)

-Each PUNO will provide the Convening UN Organization with the required inputs for the narrative report of the Joint Programme, according to a timeline and a format to be adopted by the participants to the joint programme.
-Timelines and formats agreed upon by the joint programme partners will need to enable the Convening UN Organization to prepare the consolidated joint programme report in a timely and adequate manner.
+Each PUNO will provide the Convening Agent with the required inputs for the narrative report of the JP, according to a timeline and a format to be adopted by the participants to the JP.
+Timelines and formats agreed upon by the JP partners will need to enable the Convening Agent to prepare the consolidated JP report in a timely and adequate manner.

-The Convening UN Organization will compile the information received from the PUNOs and submit a consolidated report to the Fund Management Unit, with copy to the Resident Coordinator, using the Migration MPTF report template (Annex F).
-Consolidated joint programme reports will be submitted by the deadlines below:
+The Convening Agent will compile the information received from the PUNOs and submit a consolidated report to the FMU, with copy to the Resident Coordinator, using the Migration MPTF report template (see separate Annex C).
+Consolidated JP reports will be submitted by the deadlines below:

-- Annual narrative progress reports within a maximum of three months of the end of the calendar year (by 31 March) - Final narrative report within a maximum of four months of the end of the calendar year (by 30 April) following the operational closure of the Fund.
+- Annual narrative progress reports within a maximum of three months of the end of the calendar year (by 31 March) - Final narrative report within three months of operational closure of the JP.
+The final narrative report can be combined with any annual report which may overlap.

-In case of single-agency projects funded through the GCM Follow Up and Review Window, the PUNO will submit the annual and final narrative progress reports directly to the Fund Management Unit at the deadline mentioned above for the submission to the Fund Management Unit by the Convening UN Organization.
+In case of single-agency projects funded through the GCM Follow Up and Review Window, the PUNO will submit the annual and final narrative progress reports directly to the FMU at the deadline mentioned above for the submission to the FMU by the Convening Agent.

-The consolidated joint programme narrative reports and GCM Follow Up and Review Window projects will be made publicly available through the MPTF Office Gateway.
+The consolidated JP narrative reports and GCM Follow Up and Review Window projects will be made publicly available through the MPTF Office Gateway.